Soh-am/Soh-am/README.md

   # Smart Tourist Safety System

   This is a code bundle for Smart Tourist Safety System.
-The original project is available now.
+The original project is available now at "https://smart-tourist-app-six.vercel.app/"

   ## Running the code